yalinn/272-backend/README.md

 Before you start:
   - Be sure you've installed [go programming language](https://go.dev/) to your device
-  - Be sure you've installed [swagger framework](https://github.com/swaggo/swag) (You need to install even we're not using it yet)
   - Be sure you have a MongoDB cluster connection URL & Redis connection URL

 example .env file: